stefanomunarini/Level-Up/README.md

 - __Loss of a team member__ Frequent commits
 - __Running out of time__ Prioritize the required features and leave extra ones for later development
 - __Finding a critical bug or flaw late in development__ Keep code modular, well structured and documented
-- __Git conflicts__ Divide tasks as to minimize the risk of simultaneous editing of same code, commit often
+- __Git conflicts__ Divide tasks as to minimize the risk of simultaneous editing of same code, commit often, work on different branches
 - __Inadequate architecture, performance and quality__ Make reasonable decision on architecture and system design
 - __Poor productivity__ Make sure everyone is on the same page, open to discussions, feedbacks
-- __Lack of resource__ Plan carefully based on member's commitment to the project
+- __Lack of resources__ Plan carefully based on member's commitment to the project
-- __Uncertainty of technology__ Read documentation and discuss with the team when having difficulties
+- __Uncertainty of technology__ Read documentation, discuss and collaborate with other team members when having difficulties
 - __Lack of tools and support__ Be active in the community of the technology